Sores on Tongue: 11 Possible Causes (& What to Do)

 If you notice sores on the tongue, you should see your dentist, family doctor or gastroenterologist for assessment so that treatment can be started as necessary.

-The main causes of sores on the tongue are:
+What causes sores on the tongue?

-1. Use of medication
+2. Use of medication

 Some medications can causing burning in the throat as a side effect.
 These medications can cause discomfort to the tongue, palate, gums, inner cheeks and throat, which can last for the full duration of treatment.